Although Barcelona is known as one of the most popular summer destinations in Europe, the Catalan capital is no less attractive in winter.

 If you have the chance to be in Barcelona in December, you should definitely stop by the city’s popular Christmas market, Fira de Santa Llúcia.

 Held every year since 1786 around the historic Barcelona Cathedral in the Barrio Gotico, Fira de Santa Llúcia is the largest Christmas market in the city.
-Its location in the oldest quarter of Barcelona just adds to the magical experience, with light displays, huge Christmas trees, and plenty of festive atmospheres.
+Its location in the oldest quarter of Barcelona just adds to the magical experience, with light displays, huge Christmas trees, and plenty of festive atmosphere.

 visiting the barcelona christmas market is one of the best things to do in barcelona in winter